BioStacks

 Traditional use; minimal human evidence.

-Top Chrysanthemum flower supplements
+Top Chrysanthemum supplements

-About Chrysanthemum flower
+About Chrysanthemum

 Flowers used in traditional Chinese medicine and teas, containing flavonoids such as luteolin and apigenin.
 Promoted for eye comfort and cooling; human clinical evidence is minimal and mostly traditional.

-What Chrysanthemum flower supports
+What Chrysanthemum supports

 • Flavonoid-containing flower with traditional use; little clinical data

-How much Chrysanthemum flower to take
+How much Chrysanthemum to take

 The RDA prevents deficiency.
 The effective range is what clinical trials used to actually move the outcome.